codelearn-org/android-tutorial-views/lift-app-challenge/_create_and_edit_lift.html.md

-## Creating and editing a carpool
+## Creating and editing a lift
-Now that we have designed the basic layout for MainActivity we will proceed to design an UI for creating and editing a carpool in **CreateCarpoolActivity**.
+Now that we have designed the basic layout for MainActivity we will proceed to design an UI for creating and editing a lift in **CreateLiftActivity**.
-A carpool entity consists of four attributes:
+A lift entity consists of four attributes:
-* Phone number: The phone number of the carpool owner.
+* Phone number: The phone number of the car owner.
-* Location: The initial location of the carpool.
+* Location: The initial location of the lift.
 * Start time from home : The departure time from the location.
 * Start time from office : The departure time from the office.

-For the UI of *CreateCarpoolActivity*, create a new xml file called **carpool_list.xml** and paste the code into the file shown below.
+For the UI of **CreateLiftActivity**, create a new xml file called **activity_create_lift.xml** and paste the code into the file shown below.

     <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"
     android:layout_width="match_parent"